ethereum-optimism/specs/specs/experimental/admin-and-auth.md

 ## Overview

-Administrative actions in the Superchain are managed by a system of multisignature Safe contracts, as well as custom extensions to those Safe contracts which provide additional functionality.
+Authorization of administrative actions in the Superchain are managed by a system of multisignature Safe contracts, as well as custom extensions to those Safe contracts which provide additional functionality.
 This document describes the system of Safe's and their purposes.

+## List of Safes

+This list outlines the various Safes, including thresholds, ownership and extensions.

 1. **The ProxyAdminOwner Safe:** The name of this Safe is slightly misleading.
 While it does control the `ProxyAdmin` contract, can therefore upgrade contracts in the system, more generally it is